render-engine/render-engine/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-### Sponsors at the $20/month and higher Level
+### Sponsors at the $20/month and Higher Level

 - [Brian Douglas](https://github.com/bdougie)

-Thank you to them and all of those that continue to support this project!
+Thank you to them and all of those who continue to support this project!